bons0002/rust-text-editor/README.md

 ## Introduction

-A crossplatorm, nano-like, terminal-based text editor written in Rust.
+A crossplatform, nano-like, terminal-based text editor written in Rust.
 Tested and working on both Windows and Linux (MacOS should work but is untested).
-This is still in very early alpha, so there are a lot of features missing and there is a lot of room for optimization still.
+This is still in very early alpha so there are a lot of features missing, and there is a lot of room for optimization.

 ## Terminal Emulators

 Full funtionality is dependent on the terminal emulator:

     - `Alacritty` has full functionality
-    - `Terminator` works, but doesn't implement the `Kitty Keyboard Protocal` so keybinds requiring multiple modifier keys don't work (i.e. highlighting while jumping)
+    - `Terminator` works, but doesn't implement the `Kitty Keyboard Protocol` so keybinds requiring multiple modifier keys don't work (i.e. highlighting while jumping using `Shift + Ctrl`)
-    - `Powershell` on Windows has odd interactions with unicode characters, specifically when pasting them, but works for the most part
+    - `Powershell` on Windows has odd interactions with unicode characters but works for the most part.
+Specifically, pasting text with unicode characters will omit the unicode characters.
     - `Konsole` has weird kerning problems
     - `tty` work with limited functionality